Intro:

 Why another link aggregator?

-Okay, I get that.
 There are some absolutely well designed applications - Lemmy and Kbin among them, that, like Mastodon for Twitter, use the Activity Pub standard in order to create a federation of interrelated link aggregators.

 And I like them, but I found them frustrating to use, even though I'm kind of a power user.
-Say what you want about it, but centralization was the killer app of Reddit.
+Say what you want about it, but centralization is the killer app of Reddit.
 Discussion forums have been on the Internet since, well, before there was an Internet, in the form of dial up BBS boards.
 But you had to know the number to dial in, and you were restricted by location (or maybe not if you were really good with that Captain Crunch whistle and could make free phone calls.)

 Those BBS boards gave way to Usenet newsgroups - a centralized way to communicate.
 And there was a lovely time as people had fun with alt.swedish-chef.bork.bork.bork.
 However, sadly, Usenet's technology didn't withstand the spammers, becuase it lacked tools for effective moderation.